alanshiau717/to_do_list/README.md

 This project is a simple to do list which utilized a MERN (MongoDB, Express, React and Node.JS) written in typescript.

+## Technologies and techniques utilised in this project
+1. Typescript
+2. Express
+3. React
+4. Node.js
+5. JSON Web Tokens for user authorization

 ## Requisites
 1. NPM
 2. Docker